Why Amazon Echo Should Fear Google Home

 That's right the famous home assistant is a simpleton with a very limited range of intelligence.

-Her lack of intelligence has always been her biggest flaw, and the Google Home assistant will really make that a lot more noticeable.
+Her lack of intelligence has always been her biggest flaw, and the Google Home assistant makes that a lot more noticeable.

 Alexa responds to very specific phrases and doesn't understand context.
 You can't ask her multiple questions on the same topic because she doesn't know what the previous topic was.